San Francisco Doctor Osea Perrone buys 180 acres on Monte Bello Ridge.

 Paul Draper receives the first "COPIA Award" for winemaking.

-Ridge completes construction of a new winery and tasting room at Lytton Springs with a focus on the production of Zinfandel.
+Ridge completes construction of a new winery at Lytton Springs with a focus on the production of Zinfandel.

 Paul Draper is given The James Beard Award for winemaking.

 Mark Vernon, who joined Ridge in 1998 as General Manager, is appointed President of Ridge Vineyards.

 Monte Bello is served at the welcome dinner of the 34th G8 Summit in Japan.

 Ridge celebrates 50 years as a bonded winery.

 Geyserville is selected to be poured at a dinner hosted by U.S. President Barack Obama for Chinese President Xi Jinping.